The U.S. Food and Drug Administration continues efforts to increase the supply of infant formula production in the U.S.

 Because these products are new to the U.S. market, and therefore new to you, you may have questions about them.
-It is important to talk with your child’s health care provider for recommendations on changing feeding practices, and the appropriate formulas to substitute, as you consider your options.
+It is important to talk with your child’s health care provider for advice and the appropriate formulas to substitute as you consider your options.

 Safely Increasing the Supply of Infant Formula